aurora-arg/pyebfgen/README.md

 pyEBFGen.
 If they are not taken, the program will simply present an error message and exit.

-1. Obtain your VEC's (public) encryption key from your VEC Chairman
-  1. Load key into the program's keystore with the import.py script.
+1. Obtain your VEC's (public) encryption key from your VEC Chairman, and Load key into the program's keystore with the import.py script.
+Usage:
-      Usage: `./importkey.py keyfile.asc`
+`./importkey.py keyfile.asc`
 2. Edit the key's trust: `gpg --homedir=./gpg --edit-key <KEY_ID>`
   - The key's information will be printed out, and the final line of the output will be the prompt `gpg>`.
 At this prompt, type the command "trust", and hit <enter>.